The COVID-19 Impact on the Mental Health of Nurses

 - Clinical Support: On COVID-positive units, travel nurses find themselves monitoring multiple drips, proning vented patients, and carrying out the duties of other healthcare clinicians to minimize exposures; this can lead to anxiety.
 There’s an underlying fear over new or heightened clinical roles, but it’s important our nurses know that they’re not alone.
 They have a team of experts, registered nurses, and industry-experts working for them.
 Whether it’s checking on PPE or offering a listening ear, our RN-lead clinical team continues to adapt to industry changes.

-- Chaplain Program: Chaplain Larry is available to all TNAA travelers (and corporate staff) to provide uplifting encouragement and a caring relationship to help with personal crisis management.
-Whether it’s a personal life issue or you’re struggling with the grief and trauma from your work, Chaplain Larry is a shoulder to lean on, source of non-denominational spiritual care, or simply a listening ear.
+- Chaplain Program: Chaplains Janice and Chris are available to all TNAA travelers (and corporate staff) to provide uplifting encouragement and a caring relationship to help with personal crisis management.
+Whether it’s a personal life issue or you’re struggling with the grief and trauma from your work, our chaplains are a shoulder to lean on, a source of non-denominational spiritual care, or simply a listening ear.
 The best part?
 All communication is on your terms, like the time of day — we’re looking at you, night shifters.

 - Employee Assistance Program: Our Employee Assistance Program (EAP) acts as a concierge for support, resources, and information.
 We want to ensure that you have the resources to manage the stresses of your daily life and remain productive, even when faced with difficult life experiences.
 This benefit aims to help you and the members of your household, resolve any number of problems such as personal, professional, financial, emotional stress, marital, family, or substance abuse issues.
 The program assists by offering free and confidential assessments, short-term counseling, referrals, and other services.